 The project starting date and duration will be fixed in the Grant Agreement (Data Sheet, point 1).
-Normally the starting date will be maximum 6 months after grant signature.
-Retroactive application can be granted exceptionally for duly justified reasons but never earlier than the proposal submission date.
+Normally, the starting date will be after grant signature and, at the maximum, within 6 months after the grant signature.
+Retroactive application can be granted exceptionally for duly justified reasons - but never earlier than the proposal submission date.